Kenajcrap/demoknight/readme.md

 # DemoKnight
 A tool to help automate repeated demo-based benchmarks of (some) source games leveraging [Mangohud](https://github.com/flightlessmango/MangoHud) or [Presentmon](https://github.com/GameTechDev/PresentMon) for frametime capture and [rcon](https://github.com/conqp/rcon) for in-game control.
-The tool is currently Linux only but Windows compatibility is planned soon.

 ### Warning
 This is the work of an amateur, not a developer.
 As such, I'm learning as I go and the quality of code here might not be as good as you see elsewhere.
 A complete rewrite is being worked on.